Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

     !!! warning

-        If you have used your own project name, ensure that the name has the .py extension at the end.
-Excluding it will result in any code written the file to not run.
+        If you have used your own project name, ensure that the name has the Python `.py` extension at the end.
+Excluding it will prevent the written code from running in Python.

 10. _Click_ "Yes" when prompted to create a new file.